 Written By: Robert E Sheriff, MS, CIH, CSP, President

-When we think of construction sites, especially those involving infrastructures like bridges, tunnels, and highways, we usually picture heavy equipment like bulldozers, excavators, steamrollers and heavy-duty dump trucks.
+When we think of construction sites, especially those involving infrastructures like bridges, tunnels, and highways, we usually picture heavy equipment like excavators, bulldozers, steamrollers and heavy-duty dump trucks.
 These visible signs of construction activity tend to make us think more about safety problems than of health hazards.
-But the reality is that there can be just as many, if not more, health-related hazards then there are safety one: moreover, they may not be easily recognized or can affect your health many years after the job is done.
+But the reality is that there can be just as many, if not more, health-related hazards then there are safety ones.
+Moreover, they may not be as easily recognized or can affect the health of the workers many years after the job is done.

 Construction activities are on-going throughout the year.
-That means that construction workers on infrastructure projects will have to deal with extremes of heat and cold temperatures in most parts of the country.
+This means that construction workers on infrastructure projects will have to deal with extremes of heat and cold temperatures in most parts of the country.

-There are biological hazards as well.
+There are biological hazards that the workers may deal with as well.
 Poison ivy, poison oak, and poison sumac are three common plants that pose health risks.
 Wild dogs, rats, snakes, ticks (Lyme Disease), mosquitoes, bees, hornets, and wasps can also be significant health hazards on a work site.

-Most construction projects specify that a Site Specific Health and Safety Plan (HASP) be developed that addresses all the safety and HEALTH hazards and what to do to protect workers and neighbors, based on property history, soil testing, groundwater sampling, and even adjacent properties.
+Most construction projects specify that a Site-Specific Health and Safety Plan (HASP) be developed that addresses all possible safety and HEALTH hazards within the area and discusses what to do to protect workers and neighbors.
+These plans usually based on property history, soil testing, groundwater sampling, and even adjacent properties.

 Atlantic Environmental’s highly trained and experienced staff can help you produce SITE SPECIFIC HASP, which will identify not only the physical hazards involved but also the chemical and biological ones, as well.